Daohub-io/cap9/docs/Whitepaper.md

 ### System Calls

 The sequence of EVM opcodes below execute a beaker system call.
 The input and output parameters of the system call are set prior to these instructions, and are the responsibility of the designer of the contract (presumably with significant assistance from libraries).

-These instructions ensure that the contract is only calling to the original kernel instance and nothing more.
-Because this sequence of instructions is the only sequence of instructions with a state changing opcode (`DELEGATECALL`) it is simple to verify on-chain that a contract contains no state changing opcodes except `DELEGATECALL`, and that when it does it is only in this form (i.e. system call form).

 ```
 CALLER